Last updated on 14th November 2023

 12. First Descents

 This video begins with a statistic informing viewers that a young adult is diagnosed with cancer every 8 minutes.
 Then an inspirational soundtrack kicks in and we see footage of these cancer sufferers doing amazing things: kayaking, rock climbing, surfing.
-The video, and the charity, First Descents, empowers these people who may often be referred to as victims.
+This charity video, and the charity itself – First Descents, empowers these people who may often be referred to as victims.

 The video shows real people, including sufferers and the founder of the charity, interacting with each other in candid shots that create a real sense of community.